kxdang/kiendang.me/content/blog/096-helios/index.md

 As their team landed, they were met with heavy natural resistance.
 A distress signal from Earth to Mars was sent out, an impactor was requested.

-The Helio's knew it was extremely risky as their energy reserves were low but they knew it was necessary to launch the impactor to help the team as they were their only hope to rebuild.
+The Helio’s knew it was extremely risky as their energy reserves were low but they knew it was necessary to launch the impactor to help the team as they were their only hope to rebuild.

-Today, we know it as Chicxulub impactor.
-An asteroid that caused mass extinction of almost three quarters of all plant and animal species on Earth.
+Today, we know it as Chicxulub impactor, an asteroid that caused mass extinction of almost three quarters of all plant and animal species on Earth.

 Unfortunately, the impactor had also killed their team.
-With the extreme weather from Earth, it caused many animals to die and ran the team’s food and energy supply short.
+With the extreme weather from Earth, it caused many animals to die and ran the team’s food and energy supplies short.

-Their resources contained a blueprint substance, a substance that went into the ocean and eventually formed the animals we see here on earth and after many years of evolution, an inferior mirror version of their own civilization had been formed called humans.
+Their resources contained a blueprint substance, a substance that went into the ocean and eventually formed the animals we see here on Earth and after many years of evolution, an inferior mirror version of their own civilization had been formed called humans.

 Many years had passed, and humans had suffered many wars amongst themselves and destructions of their own race.